ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleSimHashCaseInsensitiveUTF8 {#wordshinglesimhashcaseinsensitiveutf8}

-Returns the word shingle simhash of a string in UTF-8.
+Splits a string in UTF-8 into shingles of `shinglesize` words and returns the word shingle simhash.
 Is case insensitive.

 Can be used for detection of semi-duplicate strings with [bitHammingDistance](../../sql-reference/functions/bit-functions.md#bithammingdistance).
-The smaller is the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of the calculated simhashes of two values, the more likely these values are the same.
+The smaller is the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of the calculated simhashes of two strings, the more likely these strings are the same.

 **Syntax**